chris-pearce/scally/README.md

 ## Setting up your master stylesheet

-Once you have installed Scally you will need to create a master Sass stylesheet called `style.scss`, or whatever you want to name it, that will live in the root of the folder where you keep all of your CSS.
+Once you have installed Scally you will need to create a master Sass stylesheet called `style.scss`, that will live in the root of the folder where you keep all of your CSS.

 Once you have created this file grab everything [from here](style.scss) and paste it into your master stylesheet then read the next section: [Master stylesheet overview](#master-stylesheet-overview).